spkelle2/Equipment_Routing_Docs/formulation.rst

 that site within the time window must equal the number of truckloads originally demanded to or from site :math:`i` on day :math:`l`.

+Put in plain English, :math:`(2)` allows us to assign pick-ups and drop-offs to different days as long as its sufficiently close to the original day they needed done, and :math:`(1)` and :math:`(3)` ensure the number of trips being made each day are as few as possible.

 Individual Day
 --------------